 As (4) is a constant mapping in a one-step-ahead prediction setting, the baseline can be formulated as a single, linear matrix $\mathbf{A} \in \mathbb{R}^{N \times 3N}$.
-The matrix coefficients are estimated using the MATLAB Optimization Toolbox [10].
+The matrix coefficients are estimated using the MATLAB Optimization Toolbox [10] and the code is given in listing 3.
 Results on the test data are presented in Fig. 8 and metrics are given in Tab.
-5. Fig. 8 demonstrates that stationary effects, such as Coulomb friction, cannot be represented by linear models at all.
-Note that the R2 index is even negative in some cases.
-Furthermore, there is a massive range in performance, from minus 62 % to plus 80 %.
+5.

 The dominant effects for each joint significantly differ.
 Gravitational loads act primarily on joints 2 and 3.
 Hydraulic loads occur only on joint 2.
 Joints are equipped with significantly different motor types (see appendix C).
 The maximum torque input of joints 1, 2, and 3 amounts to triple of the joints 4, 5, and 6 (see Fig. 2).
-The motor power supply ranges from 5.5 kW to 16 kW.
+The motor power supply ranges from $5.5 \,\mathrm{kW}$ to $16 \,\mathrm{kW}$.
 Simultaneously, because the load is considerably reduced, the amplitude of motion joints 4, 5, and 6 is a multiple of the joints 1, 2, and 3 (see Fig. 3).